 2.0 PROTECTION OF TRAFFIC

 Protect traffic from any operation that affords the opportunity for construction materials, equipment, tools, etc. to be dropped into the path of traffic beneath the structure.
-Based on Contractor means and methods determine and clearly define all dead and live loads for this system, which, at a minimum, shall be installed between beams or girders over any travelway or shoulder area where traffic is maintained.
 Install the protective system before beginning any construction operations over traffic.
-In addition, for these same areas, keep the overhang falsework in place until after the rails have been poured.